-Because many professional sociologists specialize in fields such as social-impact organizations, social-impact psychology and urban sociology, Xavier offers courses in each of these subsections.
-You will also be trained to apply sociological knowledge to everyday experiences through relationships, surveys and research.
+Because many professional sociologists specialize in fields such as social organizations, social psychology, and urban sociology, Xavier offers courses in each of these subsections.

 “Learning by doing” fits well into Kandi Stinson’s approach to teaching research methods.
 And, as she puts it, “It’s even better if actually doing research has not only practical implications but is of service in the community.”

 Sociology Major at Xavier University

 Xavier's sociology majors have a sociological perspective based upon sound sociological methods and theories for a thorough understanding of social behavior.
 Students are encouraged to include job experience by participating in an internship in local social service agencies or related organizations.

 Xavier University’s College of Arts and Sciences challenges students to develop an integrated understanding of humanity, the world, and God by pursuing the questions raised in Xavier's core and departmental curricula.
 The College of Arts and Sciences is the oldest and largest college at Xavier University.
 The college provides an excellent liberal arts education in the Jesuit tradition that prepares students for careers, professional or graduate school, and life in a global society.

 Xavier University is a private university located in Cincinnati, Ohio, providing a liberal arts education in the Jesuit Catholic tradition.
 Founded in 1831, the University is the sixth-oldest Catholic university in the nation.
 It has been ranked among the top 10 master's-level universities in the Midwest by U.S. News & World Report for the past two decades.
 The Princeton Review names it one of the "Best 385 Colleges in America."